A Journey of Self-Discovery: 见山见水的三重境界 ⛰️ 💧

 We begin to associate holidays with status-seeking — we go to better (more developed) countries (good weather, clean, safe), go sightseeing and tourist attractions and take pictures to post on social media.

 We “see” the buildings and landscapes, eat their local food and enjoy the weather.
 However, we hardly talk with the locals.
 We may not visit the local places that the locals live and go to.
-We tend to compare to our home country or the regions we live in.
+We tend to compare to our home country or the regions we live in rather than appreciate the places as they are.

 We see holidays as a way to utilise our annual leave, to get away from the office and work and an opportunity where the family is together.